Kamezia/Tasks/README.md

 Select the **POST** method and click **Send**.

-You should see a the 201 status i green color in the response.
+You should see a the 201 status in green color in the response.
 ---